To the Home Page

 Debian 12 ships with GNOME 43, which has some GTK3 apps, some GTK4 apps, and some libadwaita-based apps.
 Thankfully, there is an adw-gtk3 project that makes theming more consistent.
 Copy theme files to ~/.local/share/themes and enable it using a gnome-tweaks app.

-I don’t really like the Cantarell font, because it’s too thin.
+I don’t really like the Cantarell font, mostly because it’s too thin.
 Inter (the one used on this very website) looks much better and can be installed from the fonts-inter package.

 If you need your PC for anything productive, disable attaching modal windows using the Tweaks app.
 Oh, and add minimize and maximize buttons if you wish.